Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-s3-object-storage/s3_and_mutations.md

 linkTitle: "s3 and mutations"
 weight: 100
 description: >-
-     Example of how much data ClickHouse reads and writes to s3 during mutations.
+     Example of how much data ClickHouse® reads and writes to s3 during mutations.
 ---

 ## Configuration